tyler-technologies-oss/forge-design-system/blog/2024-04-02-forge-3-coming-soon/index.md

 - Uses modern browser APIs
 - Improves performance

-More details about these items will be provided in the full 3.0 upgrade guide to come later, but these changes affect every component in the library in one way or another.
+More details about these items will be provided in the full 3.0 upgrade guide to come upon release, but these changes affect every component in the library in one way or another.

 As mentioned above, we are trying to better support backwards compatibility as much as we can this time around.
 This means that certain components and APIs are going to be deprecated in favor of new patterns with a plan to remove them in a future version.
-Hopefully this will allow you to upgrade to 3.0 without it causing a major disruption and gradually update your codebase on your own timeline.
+Hopefully this will allow you to upgrade to 3.0 without it causing a major disruption and gradually update your applications on your own timeline.

 We will also be updating the Forge upgrade utility with any necessary automation that we can provide to assist (as well as making